Our Power Sources

-We serve nearly 179,000 customers within Tacoma Power's service area, which stretches across Tacoma to University Place, Fircrest, portions of Fife, Lakewood, Federal Way, Steilacoom, Joint Base Lewis-McChord, other portions of Pierce County as far south as Roy.
+We serve nearly 179,000 people in Tacoma, University Place, Fircrest, Lakewood, Federal Way, Steilacoom, Joint Base Lewis McChord, portions of Fife and other areas of Pierce County as far south as Roy.

-Watch a video about America's clean, renewable hydropower.
+- Watch a video about the use of clean, renewable hydropower in the U.S.

 The State of Washington requires that electric utilities provide this information to customers on a regular basis.
-The Washington Office of Trade and Economic Development, Energy Policy Section, publishes the information, based on reports from electric utilities.
+The Washington State Department of Commerce, Energy Office, publishes the information, based on reports from electric utilities.

-The remaining 1% can include other sources such as biomass, natural gas, petroleum and waste.
+Less than 1% can include other sources such as solar, petroleum, and waste.

 *Represents a portion of the power Tacoma Power gets from the Bonneville Power Administration.

 Licensing and Watershed Management